-Accounts Receivable - The Organization extends credit to its customers.
-Accounts receivable are stated at the amount billed.
-At December 31, 2021 and 2020, no allowance was considered necessary.
-Accounts receivable are considered impaired if full principal payments are not received in accordance with the contractual terms.
-It is the Organization's policy to charge off uncollectible contracts receivable when management determines the receivable will not be collected.
-For the year ended December 31, 2021, the Organization has recorded a long-term receivable related to a contract with a customer in which payment is not required until 24 months after the start of the contract.
+For the year ended December 31, 2022, accounts receivable are considered impaired if full principal payments are not received in accordance with the contractual terms.
+It was the Organization's policy to charge off uncollectible contracts receivable when management determined the receivable would not be collected.
+At December 31, 2022, no allowance was considered necessary.

 Grants Receivable - Grants receivable consist of amounts due from state or local agencies based on the terms of the related grant agreement and are stated at the amount the Organization expects to collect from balances outstanding at year end.
 The Organization records an allowance for doubtful accounts in anticipation of future write-offs to the extent deemed necessary based on past experience.
-At December 31, 2021 and 2020, no allowance was considered necessary.
+At December 31, 2023 and 2022, no allowance was considered necessary.